sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 ## Features

 - Insert the current or historical _block height_.
-- Insert the current or historical _Moscow time_.[^mt]
+- Insert the current or historical [_Moscow time_](https://thebitcoinmanual.com/btc-culture/glossary/moscow-time/).
-- Insert the current or historical _Moscow time @ block height_, the format from the [Moscow Time Bot](https://njump.me/npub1030jfcwftah37a242jv0qqvmuyje5ew8tt59rs3477c4e8ugurhqzdwcta).
+- Insert the current or historical _Moscow time @ block height_, the [Moscow Time Bot](https://njump.me/npub1030jfcwftah37a242jv0qqvmuyje5ew8tt59rs3477c4e8ugurhqzdwcta) format.
 - Add a link to your preferred block explorer for the block height.

-[^mt]: Moscow time = sats / USD

 ## Usage